Carocim/scrolling-tasklist-obs-overlay/README.md

 1. Open Finder and locate the extracted folder
 2. Open Terminal, then type `cd ` (with a space), and drag the project folder into the Terminal window.
 It will autofill the path.
 Press **Enter** to move into the folder.
-3. Run this in the terminal:
+3. Then type and enter:

 ```
 npm install